icounter/BDiF_assignment_C/README.md

 ###(5)
 After I sort out these details, the core step of predicting stock price movements is constructing a regression relationship between the good/bad ratio and the stock returns.
 The simple regression function will serve as my model for predicting stock prices in the future.So in the end I drop the datetime and again use a regression fucntion to train the dataset and get the return.
 ######file:
-data is the code I write
+code file is the code I write
-others are the temp file or the temp data I keep
+others like data are the temp file or the temp data I keep